Sen. Mitt Romney Calls Trump's Decision to Commute Roger Stone's Sentence 'Historic Corruption'

 In a statement defending the President’s decision, the White House said that “Roger Stone is a victim of the Russia Hoax that the Left and its allies in the media perpetuated for years in an attempt to undermine the Trump Presidency.”

+Stone and President Trump have known each other for over 30 years.
+The famed Republican operative helped advise President’s Trump first flirtation with running for president in the late 1990s and later advised his 2016 presidential bid.
+During the 2016 election cycle Stone attempted to contact WikiLeaks to obtain hacked emails he believed could hurt then-Democratic presidential candidate Hilary Clinton and later lied to Congress about his attempts, prosecutors alleged in his indictment.

 This is not the first time Sen. Romney has broken with his party over President Trump’s actions.
-In January, Romney voted to impeachment the President on the second article of impeachment brought against him: abuse of power.
+In January, Romney voted to impeach the President on the second article of impeachment brought against him: abuse of power.
 Romney was the only Senate Republican to do so.